MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/add-web-resource.md

 >
 > [!include[More information](../includes/proc-more-information.md)] [CORS support for the Azure Storage Services](https://docs.microsoft.com/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services).

-If the attached file is an image, the control will display the image as a thumbnail whether it is stored in Dynamics 365 or [!include[Azure](../includes/pn-azure-shortest.md)] Storage.
+If the attached file is an image, the control will display the image as a thumbnail whether it is stored in Common Data Service or [!include[Azure](../includes/pn-azure-shortest.md)] Storage.

 > [!Note]
 > The thumbnail feature is limited to images under 1 MB in size.